Ac65943/CSCE-482-Dianoga/README.md

 flutter packages get
 ```

-Run the project with the command
+Run the project with the command while running the emulator or device
 ```
 flutter devices
 ```